 Following the procedure, your child must be taken home by a parent or responsible driver who should then stay with the child until the effects of nitrous oxide have fully worn off.
 While a younger child should always be accompanied by an adult at dental visits regardless of the treatment, this rule applies to teenagers who visit the dentist by taking the bus alone or driving themselves.

-For more information on nitrous oxide or sedation dentistry, contact our Alpharetta, GA, dental office today!
+For more information on nitrous oxide or sedation dentistry, contact our Johns Creek, GA dental office today!